Questions & Answers

 - The cost of living and wages are generally higher in Switzerland.

-Swico Recycling is a neutral, not-for-profit commission of the Swico Association.
+Swico Recycling is a neutral, not-for-profit organisation that was founded by and is operated by the Swico association.

-Membership in the Swico Association and Swico Recycling are independent of each other.
+Memberships of the Swico association and Swico Recycling are completely independent of each other.

-Swico Recycling was established on 1 December 1993 by a majority of the members of the Swico Association as a voluntary system.
-It came about because of the increasing needs of customers to easily hand back equipment of all kinds of brands, and the realisation by importers and manufacturers that preference should be given to a joint system.
+Swico Recycling was set up as a voluntary system on 1 December 1993 by a majority of the members of the Swico association.
+The reasons for this were the increasing needs of the customer to be able to easily return appliances of all brands to one location, as well as the knowledge among importers and manufacturers that priority needed to be given to a joint system, for reasons of efficiency.

 The solution was launched on 1 April 1994 and covered office electronics and the IT sector.
 Initially 36 companies were involved.
 Since then a number of other areas have been added and more than 500 signatories have joined: